babelsociety/website/content/blog/in-depth-economy/index.md

 This sense of entitlement creates ugly wrinkles on how we approach and judge people.
 Low-paid jobs are particularly degraded, even though they often contribute way more to society than many well-paid [Bullshit Jobs](https://en.wikipedia.org/wiki/Bullshit_Jobs).

-The truth is that no matter the economic model, without people's sweat of the brow and their collaboration, we would still be stuck in a prehistoric environment.
+The truth is that no matter the economic model, without people's sweat of the brow and their collaboration, we would still be stuck in the Stone Age.

-We must be grateful to whoever toiled in the fields, to those who built our house, sewed our clothes, paved our roads and provide all we need to live a meaningful life.
+We must be grateful to whoever toiled in the fields, to those who built our house, sewed our clothes, paved our roads and provide us with all we need to live a meaningful life.

 Babel makes this fundamental truth more evident and emphasize the beneficial psychology behind gifts.

 Gifts are a marvelous thing, they let us feel cared for, they create a connection, improve our sense of belonging and cause a strong sense of obligation.
 Gifts are deeply rooted in our history and part of every culture.
 This is the same foundation of [Gift economy](https://en.wikipedia.org/wiki/Gift_economy), which however is quite different than what we are presenting.

+It's important to understand that the power of the gift isn't in the given object, but rather on the act itself of doing something for someone else.

-This sense of gratitude, we are sure, will oblige us to contribute back to society as much as we can.
+The resulting sense of gratitude, we are sure, will oblige us to contribute back to society as much as we can.

-# Finding a job

-Say we are looking for something to do.
-We connect to the online forum and see what projects are open for help in our area.
-We find one that piques our interest and join the discussion, asking some question and see if we can be of any help.

-We meet with the people already working on the project, we like them and feel it is a good fit for us.
-We agree on what would be our job and when we can start it.

-As you can see, it isn't much different than how it looks today, with the big improvement that **we'll chose a job we want to do, rather than one we have to do out of necessity**.

-Because work is as free as resources, **we eliminated unemployment**, thus employing the full force available in our society instead of wasting them away.

-# Job levels

-Many jobs need skills in order to be carried out at their best.
-Let's think for example of the surgeon, who needs a deep knowledge of the human body, a steady hand, and will be subject to a much higher responsibility than the norm.

-In order to access these jobs we will need to train people.
-The [educational system](@/manifesto/index.md#education) already provides courses open to all, which will then be integrated with experience on the field.

-Most jobs will be divided into levels.
-Each level will require greater skills, autonomy and responsibility.

-Every entry level will always include a base training and be integral part of the educational system.

-Whenever we feel ready to move to a new level, we should look out for a tutor in our same line of work.
-The tutor is just another person who acquired already a greater job level than we want to achieve.
-The online forum will have a section for it.

-The tutor will be responsible to guide our growth, to suggest what we need to improve and what we should learn.
-Together with the tutor, we decide when it is a good time to try more difficult tasks.
-The tutor will then supervise our work, further guiding us if needed and to ensure no big mistakes are done.

-After some time, when the tutor feels we have reached a good skill level, we will be promoted to the next level by opening a job promotion project.
-This is mostly to keep track of our growth and doesn't require any exam.
-People we have worked with will be able to comment on it and give further approval to reinforce it.

-Once promoted, we will be back to full autonomy.

-It is important to understand that **job levels have no material gains**, they offer a concrete way to improve our skills while limiting possible mistakes due to inexperience.

-**Job levels create a web of trust**.
-People at a higher level are deemed by society to be more trustworthy and have demonstrated their skills on that particular field, that's why they are honored by entrusting greater responsibilities upon them.

-However, they will have little to no power over people at lower job levels.
-They can lead others and suggest complex solution to complex problems, but **they can't impose their will over others**.

-All people, whatever the level, must always use their critical thinking and never follow orders blindly.
-Inspecting another people's solution helps better understand them, and open the door to further improvements.
-It is also beneficial for ourselves because it is the best way to improve our skills.

-Babel encourages inquiries and deep understanding, "it is how it is" should never be considered as an acceptable answer.

-Advancement of job levels doesn't have to be monotonic, we can jump several levels if our skills allow us.

-**Reaching a high job level is not a requirement**.
-There is nothing wrong in staying at the entry level if that's what we want.

-Once society will be big enough, we would advise to establish the so-called [Journeyman years](https://en.wikipedia.org/wiki/Journeyman_years) to foster creativity.

-# Art

-Art is the vehicle of expression of human soul.
-Babel highly values all forms of art, such as sculpture, painting, dance, gymnastic, music, etc...

-More than in any other society, artists will be free to do what they do best: whisper to our hearts, inspire and dream.

-In market societies in particular, art must appeal the taste of people, it is constrained by the material needs, castrated in its expression.
-Babel breaks all boundaries and gives full freedom to the artistic soul.

-Just think about how many artists that we now consider as masters, died without experiencing much recognition.
-True genius is often misunderstood.

-It doesn't matter if nobody understand a product of art, as long as the author is satisfied with their piece.
-It doesn't matter if a book is read by two, ten or a million people, as long as the writer was able to give life to their thoughts.

-# Humble and hazardous jobs

-If we can all do the job we like, who will do the humblest and most tiring jobs?

-## Short-term

-The short-term answer is "everyone".
-Many of the jobs that today we find tiring can often be eliminated by organizing properly.

-For example, everyone should learn how to clean their home, as well as the many common facilities.
-In public toilets there should be a sanitization system available to be applied before use, so that we leave it cleaner than we found it.

-Thanks to collective effort, we will no longer need janitors, or at least that type of work will become much easier to do.

-If nobody wants to work as a waiter, restaurants can be structured in a way that let customers bring food to their table once it is ready, as it often happens in fast-food chains.

-Certain jobs can be made more communal, such as harvesting the fields, and should be done with the help of the whole society.
-These activities help us remain humble and give a sense of conviviality; for thousands of years these were moments of celebration where people shared the fruits of the earth.
-Hard labor done all together is lighter and more pleasurable.

-Overall it would be important to encourage cooperation through social responsibility, and **we could employ gamefication strategies to further incentivize it**.
-For example, we could setup an achievement system as those available in all major gaming platform, which give no benefits other than personal gratification and social recognition.

-Hazardous jobs such as miners are already heavily regulated to ensure the least amount of risks and to increase safety, however these measures are often discarded by capitalists because it is more profitable in that way.
-This way of thinking has no space in Babel Society.

-Given that there is no profit to be made and that laborers have full control over their jobs, it is natural to employ all the best precaution to ensure even dangerous jobs are done in a safe manner.

-All of these changes are easily applied in a small, involved society that grows in a sustainable way.

-## Long-term

-**The long-term solution is automation**.
-Babel focus heavily on research in order to eliminate those chores that nobody wants to do, especially those that are repetitive or considered dangerous and high-risk.
-For example, there is already a robot capable of cleaning up toilets.

 # Tourism

-Tourism will be an excellent source of foreign currency, but also a vector of change, a way to show the world the quality of our society.
-All tourists will be welcomed, from any country and region of the world.
+Tourism is an excellent vector for change, a way to show the world the quality of our society.
+All tourists are welcomed, from any country and region of the world.

-Tourists will have to register at the entrance and purchase standard packages that give them limited access to what society has to offer.
-It will be similar to [soft limits](#soft-limits), but it will use a hard limit instead.
+Tourists have to register and purchase standard packages that give them limited access to what society has to offer.
+It is similar to [soft limits](#soft-limits), but it uses a hard limit instead.
 Guests can always expand their packages for a fee if they exhaust their quotas.

-Like everybody else, they will be required to respect the environment: littering and other acts of incivility will be subject to very high fees, and perhaps even expel them.
+Like everybody else, they will be required to respect the environment: littering and other acts of incivility will be subject to very high fees, and have them expelled extreme cases.

 # Conclusions